Tula Free-to-Grow Review

 Married couple, Ula and Mike, started the Tula company when they couldn't find just the right carrier or sling for wearing their babies.
-Inspired by women they saw working the fields wearing their little ones in colorful wraps the couple decided to create a carrier of their own.
-Eventually, they realized there was a demand for the kind of carriers they were creating, so they started selling them full time.
+Inspired by women they saw working the fields wearing their little ones in colorful wraps, the couple decided to create a carrier of their own.
+Eventually, they realized there was a demand for the kind of carriers they were making, so they started selling them full-time.

-The Free-to-Grow earned a 7 of 10 for baby's comfort.
-Only two other carriers are more comfortable for babies scoring only 8s.
+Only a couple of other carriers are more comfortable for babies than the Free-to-Grow.

-This carrier has the softest fabric we tested and our tiny testers seemed content and often fell asleep.
+This carrier's fabric is supremely soft, and our tiny testers seemed content and often fell asleep.
 The Free-to-Grow has an adjustable seat, sides, and head support for a customized fit every time.
 Little ones feel secure but have enough freedom of movement to avoid feeling trapped.

-The Free-to-Grow earned a 9 of 10 for parent comfort.
-This carrier is one of the most comfortable options we tested.
+The Free-to-Grow is one of the most comfortable options we tested.

-Users liked the padded shoulder straps and the thicker waistband that helps support baby's weight better than those carriers without a waistband.
-The Free-to-Grow has more adjustments for a better fit which allows each user to find the right support for long-term comfort.
+Wearers liked the padded shoulder straps and the thicker waistband that helped support the baby's weight better than those carriers without a waistband.
+The Free-to-Grow has more adjustments for a better fit, allowing each user to find the right support for long-term comfort.

 Ease of Use

-The Free-to-Grow earned a 6 of 10 for ease of use.
-The Free-to-Grow is harder to use than some of the other soft structured carriers.
+The Free-to-Grow is harder to use than some other carriers.

-The carrier is relatively intuitive, but the straps and buckles can be difficult to reach depending on how flexible you are.
-Putting the carrier on and putting baby inside are both surprisingly harder than we thought they would be.
+The carrier is relatively intuitive, but the straps and buckles can be difficult to reach, depending on your flexibility.
+Putting the Free-to-Grow on and putting the baby inside is surprisingly harder than we thought it would be.